csci-182/fall2022/pages/_assignments/hw6.md

 ---
 layout: assignment-two-column
-title: TBD
+title: "Getting Started on P2"
 abbreviation: HW6
 type: homework
 due_date: 2021-12-03
 points: 8
-draft: 1
+draft: 0
 ---

-In this assignment, you will be completing 20 points of your [Project 2](p2), to get a solid start before the Thanksgiving Break.
+In this assignment, you will be completing 20 points of your [Project 2](p2), to get a solid start.
 Your grade will be calculated by dividing your total score (20 possible points) by 2.5 (so that it scales to 8 possible points).

 ## Option 1: Yelp
 Please complete Parts 1-3 of Project 2, which involves asking the user for their (1) restaurant category and (2) sort preferences, and then (3) displaying any matching restaurants to the screen (with an optional keyword filter).